RoutOfWolves/Combat-Equipment-Evolved-TCP-Compat/README.md

-# ArmA 3 Mod Template
+# Combat Equipment Evolved TCP Compat

 This repository provides balance compatibility between Combat Equipment Evolved by Rogue771 and MachoMain and The Cole Protocol by Black Element Studios.